 While humans spend up to twenty years developing to their full size, some dogs breed can reach their full size in as little as a year.
 This short period of explosive growth demands protein in much higher proportions.

-Add to this, the fact that puppies are almost always extremely active as we have discussed previously.
-This combination of growth and activity equates to a very high demand for high-quality animal protein.
+Add to this the fact that puppies are almost always extremely active, as we have discussed previously.
+This combination of growth and activity equates to very high demand for high-quality animal protein.

 Once again, for an in-depth look at the appropriate nutrition for puppies, check out our Best Puppy Food article.